Every fall, the skies over the Florida Keys fill with thousands of birds from hundreds of species heading south for the winter.

 The migrating birds follow the land as far as it goes, and that includes the narrow strip that is the Florida Keys, often stopping to chow down before heading over water to the Caribbean or Central or South America.

 National Key Deer Refuge.
 Visitors Center in the Big Pine Shopping Center, 179 Key Deer Boulevard, Big Pine Key.
 (305) 304-9625.
 Explore Big Pine Key and No Name Key by bike should produce plenty of wildlife, or your can take a self-guided tour of Ohio Key and Long Beach ares of the refuge to spot migrating hawks.
-(Note: Visitor Center hours are unpredictable, so your best bet is to call ahead if you need specific information before you go.)
+Here’s advice on where to look for birds here.

 More things to do in the Florida Keys